gzavo/CS_Assignment_old/solution_.md

 - Results
   - ![The Beer People](/plot.jpg)
   - The scatter plot depicts the WO students and their consumed hectolitres of beer the years 2006-2018 in the Netherlands.
-The bar chart shows the hectolitres consumed per person per year the same country and time.
-What we can see a slight decrease throughout the years of hectolitres consumed per person, despite the increasing number of WO students.
+The bar chart shows the hectolitres consumed per person per year in the same country and time.
+What we can see is a slight decrease throughout the years of hectolitres consumed per person, despite the increasing number of WO students.

 - Student info:
   - Full name: Markos Galikas